Component-Oriented-PHP/tutorials/basic/13-wrapup.md

 And this is all I wanted to teach you, how to approach PHP development without frameworks by using pre-existing packages on packagist/composer.

 But this isn't really the end, if you don't want it to.
-Because I have added an even advanced tutorial (Chk Chk, it's free don't worry; no paywalls 🤑) .
-This tutorial is far more advanced and heart wrenching if you are a beginner.
+Because I have added two more tutorials (Chk Chk, both are free, don't worry; no paywalls 🤑) .
+The other two tutorials are far more advanced and heart wrenching if you are a beginner.

 *But leaving after having completed the basic tutorial is fine too.
 Go build something with what you've learned!*

 You can read the [advanced tutorial here](../advanced/README.md) if you feel like Tom Cruise on a Mission Impossible.
+Or, go to [Refactoring Tutorial first](../refactoring/README.md).

 *Remember: The best way to solidify this knowledge is to build something.
 Start small, but start building.*